Overview: Grade Three

 HISTORY AND SOCIAL STUDIES

-We believe that the purpose of social studies is to cultivate global citizens by ensuring our students have knowledge of history, governmental systems, economics, culture, geography, and religion.
+We believe that the purpose of social studies is to cultivate global citizens by ensuring our students have knowledge of history, economics, culture, geography, and religion.
 Our social studies program is designed to ensure that students have the necessary tools and understanding to become effective problem-solvers, critical thinkers, and decision-makers in an ever-changing, interconnected world.
-Grade three students focus on:
+Grade 3 students focus on:

 Culture in our Community